 283 User Experience and Evaluation (4).
 Evaluating prototypes and completed systems.
 Topics include: comparative analysis, laboratory experiments, heuristic evaluation, cognitive walkthroughs, surveys, clickstreams, and help-desk.
 Prerequisite: INF281.

 284 Advanced Design and Prototyping (4).
 Develop and communicate interactive technology design prototypes.
 Moving concepts from brainstorming and paper prototypes to wireframe and limited functionality mock-ups.
 Prerequisite: INF282.

-Students will again come to campus for an intensive in-person session, this time for three days.
-This on site time will provide an opportunity for hands-on instruction, meetings with fellow program students to kick off the capstone project, and networking with faculty, other students, and potential employers.
+Students will once again come to campus for an intensive in-person session, this time for three days.
+This on site time will provide an opportunity for hands-on instruction, meetings with fellow program students to kick off the capstone project, and networking with faculty, alumni, advisory board members, and other students.

 287 Capstone Project in HCI and Design (4).
 Group project that reinforces all concepts learned in this program, including knowing where user experience work is most appropriate and essential and executing these steps.
 Prerequisite: INF283, INF285.